udhaya786/technical_task_qa/README.md

 #### Scenario 1 - user opens the android app first time (when not logged in yet)

-Given - the user opens app for the first time (when not logged in yet)
+Given - The user opens the app for the first time (when not logged in yet)

-Then - login screen with user name and password entries and login button is displayed
+Then - The login screen with user name and password entries and login button is displayed

-#### Scenario 2 - user login failed
+#### Scenario 2 - User login failed

-Given - the user provided wrong user name and/or password
+Given - The user provided wrong user name and/or password

-When - login button is clicked
+When - The Login button is clicked

-Then - error markers are displayed by user name and/or password entries
+Then - The error markers are displayed by user name and/or password entries

-#### Scenario 3 - user login succeed (credentials provided below)
+#### Scenario 3 - User login succeed (credentials provided below)

-Given - the user provided right user name and password
+Given - The user provided correct credentials

-When - login button is clicked
+When - Login button is clicked

-Then - user is taken to the news screen
+Then - User is taken to the news screen

-#### Scenario 4 - user opens app next time (when previously logged in)
+#### Scenario 4 - User opens app next time (when previously logged in)

-Given - the user opens app next time (when previously logged in)
+Given -The user opens app next time (when previously logged in)

-Then - user is taken straight to the news screen
+Then - User is taken straight to the news screen

  ##

 ### 2 - As a user I want to see my news

-#### Scenario 1 - news images are loaded
+#### Scenario 1 - News images are loaded

-Given - the user successfully logged in to the app
+Given - The user successfully logged in to the app

-When - there is internet connection
+When - There is internet connection

-Then - images are displayed in the rows on the list (row can have one or more images scrollable horizontally)
+Then - Images are displayed in the rows on the list (row can have one or more images scrollable horizontally)

-#### Scenario 2 - failed to load images
+#### Scenario 2 - Failed to load images

-Given - the user successfully logged in to the app
+Given - The user successfully logged in to the app

-When - there is no internet connection
+When - There is no internet connection

-Then - “failed to load news” error message is displayed and Retry button
+Then - “Failed to load news” error message is displayed with a Retry button

-#### Scenario 3 - news card is clicked
+#### Scenario 3 - News card is clicked

-Given - the news cards are successfully loaded on the screen
+Given - The news cards are successfully loaded on the screen

-When - the user clicks one of the cards
+When - The user clicks one of the cards

-Then - user is navigated to the external browser with a corresponding article loaded
+Then - User is navigated to the external browser with a corresponding article loaded

 #### Login credentials:
 #### user: password